testdouble/mocktail/README.md

 There are some limitations and caveats, however.

+* `Mocktail.of(ClassOrModule)` takes a module or a class, but at present Sorbet can only type-check classes in this case.
+For modules, you may need to create a test-scoped class that does nothing but include the module and then pass _that class_ into `Mocktail.of`
 * The `count` parameter of `Mocktail.of_next(Class, count:)` will not work, as the method signature is intentionally constrained to only returning a single mocked instance.
 Use `Mocktail.of_next_with_count(Class, count:)` instead to get